South East (Gippsland) Dam 1 GIPP 1

 m

-Current (Starting) depth:
+Current (or actual) water depth:

 m